-Once you've made it up north to Harrogate, check out some of this great stuff going on around and about the town!
+Once you've made it to Harrogate, check out some of this great stuff going on around and about the town!

 You’ll have to connect from a major station like York or Leeds depending on your direction, but it’s easy to get in to Harrogate station which is just a short walk away from the city centre.
 There’s a direct link to London Kings Cross.

 CarHarrogate is easy to get to in the car via the A1, but it’s a good idea to get off at Wetherby rather than Harrogate to avoid congestion and use the A61 through Leeds off the M62.

 One of three theatres in Harrogate, the Royal Hall was opened in 1903 and is a great historic place to catch a variety of top quality performances ranging from plays to musicals and orchestras and choirs.

 Harrogate Theatre is another old-fashioned venue which could hardly fail to thrill all manner of theatre aficionados.
 There’s a huge seating area and a grand old stage which shows everything from panto to dance, ballet and comedy throughout the year.